ChromexUnderscore/OriginsTweaks/README.md

 + Elytra has a custom texture exclusive to Elytrians.
 Elytra Texture made by [zimraa on Imgur](https://imgur.com/gallery/lROFn).
 + Pressing the Primary Key while gliding flaps their wings, useful to maintain altitude.
 + Heavy Armor weakens effects of the Launch power and the Wing Flap power.

 </details>

 <details><summary>Enderian</summary>

 + height, eye height and reach are changed.
 + can dodge Arrows on a cooldown.
-+ Enderians are able to set an AoE Cloud as teleportation point for a short amount of time.
++ Enderians are able to set a teleportation point to travel back to.

 </details>

 <details><summary>Feline</summary>

 + Feline can break Stone 50% slower when not under the effect of strength.
 Some stone blocks can't be broken without strength.
-+ Claws deal stone-sword-level damage when sharp, needs to be resharpened using logs, wool or carpet.
++ Claws deal stone-sword-level damage and attack twice as fast as a sword, but need to be resharpened using logs, wool or carpet.
-+ Huntable animals can be sensed by felines, and are more nourishing.
++ Prey can be sensed by felines, and their meat is more nourishing.

 </details>

 <details><summary>Merling</summary>